ropensci/phruta/README.md

 ```

 ## Dedication

-My package is dedicated to my mom and every single Black woman.
+My package is dedicated to my mom.
 I still have lots of things to learn from you.
 You will always have all my admiration.
 The [logo](https://www.flickr.com/photos/gufomusike/3462117620/in/photolist-6NFiPi-xoLbca-FtC6yJ-4nk6wS-x2AZV-b3MUv8-e2B7qj-4uCwwa-e3PJxi-2ePGmUM-b2wBVi-obHf1x-5iP26P-4juoE6-z881E-z88t3-9GmTbQ-dGvrFe-22APdBs-p2t5Zv-8DWQw8-6fAJ2G-7jQhu2-7LEkkL-7vBdyF-jTdXSR-kcntD1-aWGfnx-bk59CK-5JfhKt-6gWfX7-reVehy-bjk7Ki-2xnGjv-dLJbq9-e3VjY3-ugz6U-FGVagm-iqVRuD-YE5pLe-2kPkt84-2kHhswd) features a Palenquera in Cartagena (Colombia).
 For many folks, Palenqueras are just the Black woman ones who sell fruits in particular Colombian turistic areas.
-However, palenqueras and Palenque are central to Black identity in Colombia, Latin America, and America. ["Palenque was the first free African town in the Americas"](https://en.wikipedia.org/wiki/San_Basilio_de_Palenque).
+However, palenqueras and Palenque are central to Black identity in Colombia, Latin America, and across the America: "Palenque was the first free African town in the Americas"](https://en.wikipedia.org/wiki/San_Basilio_de_Palenque).

+## Etymology

 _Fruta_ is the Spanish word for _Fruit_.
 English _ph_ sounds the same as _F_ in Spanish.
 In `phruta`, _ph_ is relative to phylogenetics.
 I pronounce `phruta` just as _fruta_ in Spanish.